umd-mith/aadhum/src/posts/2019-07-08-bain-taking-care.md

 ---
 title: "Taking Care: The Question of AR, VR, and Blackness"
 date: "2019-07-08"
+author:
+ - name: Kimberly Bain
+   affiliation: Princeton University
 description: ""
+tags:
   - archives
   - augmented reality
   - black studies
   - virtual reality
   - AADHum Scholars
 ---

 _I can’t breathe_.
 At once: the wheezing out of a severely singular experience.
 Yet and also: a hailing of the social, political, economic, and environmental phenomena surrounding Eric Garner’s loss of breath.